-In our 17 years in business, Tri-Phase has removed, upgraded and decommissioned hundreds of storage tanks, containing both hazardous and non-hazardous fuels and/or chemicals.
+Throughout the history of our business, Tri-Phase has removed, upgraded and decommissioned hundreds of storage tanks, containing both hazardous and non-hazardous fuels and/or chemicals.
 In addition to the removal and disposal of tanks and associated piping, we excavate and dispose of any contaminated soil surrounding the tank and restore the site to its original condition.
 We will also arrange and complete all administrative requirements set forth by the regional or provincial regulatory agencies, which govern tank removal and waste disposal.

 Removing storage tanks is not a simple task.
-To do it properly you need a licensed and experienced contractor.
-With UST’s depending on the location of the tank (i.e. proximity to sidewalks, buried utility lines, etc.,) bracing or shoring may be required.
-At Tri-Phase, we implement and execute a site-specific health and safety and work plan outlining the exact procedures to be followed for this sensitive type of work.
+To do it properly you need a licensed and experienced contractor such as Tri-Phase.
+Depending on the location of the UST (proximity to sidewalks, buried utility lines, etc.) bracing or shoring may be required.
+At Tri-Phase, we implement and execute a site-specific health, safety and work plan outlining the exact procedures to be followed for this sensitive type of work.
 One of the major challenges of removing an AST and UST is planning how to best deal with not only the tank itself, but also the area surrounding it.
 It is imperative to be aware of what utility lines are nearby, and have the work adhere to the guidelines of governing authorities such as the Technical Standard and Safety Authority (TSSA) and/or the Ministry of Environment.

-When it comes to handing Aboveground Storage Tanks (ASTs), protecting the surrounding habitat is critical.
+When it comes to handing ASTs, protecting the surrounding habitat is critical.
 Individuals or teams involved in the removal or replacement of ASTs must have certified training and authorization from the governing province or territory.
 If an AST has been out of commission for a period of one year or more, it must have an internal inspection conducted by a corrosion expert prior to its removal or return to service.